microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 ***“I would prefer a version of VS Code, specifically set up for a Python installation...”*** -[Assistant Professor, Liberal Arts College]

-Development containers can serve as a fantastic tool in education to ensure students have a consistent coding environment.
+Development containers with Visual Studio Code can serve as a fantastic tool in education to ensure students have a consistent coding environment.
 They take care of setup so that students and instructors can quickly move past configuration, and instead focus on what's truly important: learning and coding something great!

 ## Development containers